gcallah/SoftwareEngineering/md/chap8.md

 ## 8.1 Development testing

-Development testing, as the name suggests, encompasses all the testing the team does while developing the system.
+Development testing, as the name suggests, encompasses all the testing the the team does while developing the system.
 There are three main stages of development
 testing:

 - Unit testing: individual programs/objects are tested, focussing on testing functionality